-To reach the starting point of our route in Hveragedi, you have to take long-distance bus 51 (towards Hofn) or 52 (towards Landeyjahofn) from Mjodd.
+To reach the starting point of our route in Hveragedi, you have to take long-distance bus 51 (towards Hofn) or 52 (towards Landeyjahofn) from Mjodd and get off at the Hveragerdi bus stop (located right next to a Shell gas station).
 The drive will take approximately 35 minutes and stretch over 3 zones (city zone included).
-You can get to Mjodd by city busses 3 and 4 as well as the less frequent 11, 12, 17, 21, 24 and 28; remember to get a 3-zone ticket.
+You can get to Mjodd by city busses 2, 3 and 4 as well as the less frequent 11, 12, 17, 21 and 24; remember to get a 3-zone ticket.

 Why go there

 The trail which our GPS route suggests, will take you through some lovely diverse Icelandic landscapes just outside Reykjavik; first rolling hills down to the Hvaleyravatn lake which is a great hang-out place in warmer weather, then through a small forested area and finally reaching the bare flatland surrounding the dramatic Helgafell.
 This flatland is made of hardened lava and has beautiful swirls and spirals, evoking the once viscous and red-hot lava flow.
 The Helgafell mountain itself was created in late Ice Age when a volcano erupted under a glacier.
 From its top (at around 351 meters) you can indulge in a great unhindered view of the surroundings, but be sure also to admire the unique surface of the mound itself which is a mix of lava and sandstone pebbles.